 About Us

-My name is Martyn and I live in Leicester, in the UK, with my wife Teresa, and our 2 daughters, Hannah and Ellie, and a dog called Max.
+Hello, my name is Martyn and I live in Leicestershire, in the UK, with my wife Teresa, and our 2 daughters, Hannah and Ellie, and a dog called Max (RIP).
 Ellie was born in 1997 and at about the age of 5 weeks started having seizures.
 She subsequently developed severe learning difficulties with developmental delay.
 In 2010, at the age of 13, she was diagnosed with the rare genetic condition CDKL5.

 What is CDKL5?

-CDKL5 is a genetic condition that mainly affects girls.
-It is caused by mutations in the CDKL5 gene which is located on the X-chromosome.
-It is not known what this gene does, although research is starting to provide some answers and probably more questions.
-The CDKL5 gene does obviously have an important role in early brain development.
+CDKL5 Deficiency is a rare genetic condition that mainly affects girls.
+It is caused by defects in a protein, called CDKL5, which occur due to mutations in its gene located on the X-chromosome.
+It is not known what the protein does, although research is starting to provide some answers.
+The CDKL5 protein obviously has an important role in early brain development.

-Neurodevelopmental delay due to mutations in the CDKL5 gene were only first identified in 2004.
+Neurodevelopmental delay due to mutations in the CDKL5 gene was only first identified in 2004.
 Prior to that children were thought to have a variation of another condition, called Rett Syndrome, that has similar features.
-However, it is now becoming clear that CDKL5 should be considered as a distinct entity.
-There are currently thought to be over 500 children in the world who are known to have a CDKL5 disorder and about 50 of these are in the UK.
+However, it is now clear that CDKL5 is a distinct clinical condition.
+The incidence of CDKL5 has been estimated to be 2 to 3 new cases for every 100,000 births.

 you can also follow Supporting CDKL5 on facebook